richafnu/Viva/Viva/glint/reports/team-conversations-administrator-setup.md

 - A User Role moved to live access at least seven days ago
 - The survey close date is within the last 45 days

-Emails won't send under these circumstances:
+Emails don't send under these circumstances:

 - Team Conversations is OFF
 - The cycle is open